The Magic System Spectrum

 Harder Magic in ‘Mistborn’

 In Mistborn, telekinesis magic only works on objects the character would be able to physically lift themselves.
+This key characteristic is based on the laws of physics rather than the more fluid concept of the natural elements.

 Very Hard Magic in ‘FullMetal Alchemist’

-The magic in Hiromu Arakawa’s Japanese magna series ‘Fullmetal Alchemist: The Brotherhood’ is harder than both ‘Avatar’ and ‘Mistborn’ because the rules are so precise they create a formula.
+The magic in Hiromu Arakawa’s Japanese magna series ‘Fullmetal Alchemist: Brotherhood’ is harder than both ‘Avatar’ and ‘Mistborn’ because the rules are so precise they create a formula.

 Storytelling with Hard Magic Systems